-Update: This offer for the Southwest Rapid Rewards® Premier Business Credit Card has expired.
+Update: These offers for the Southwest Rapid Rewards® Plus Credit Card, the Southwest Rapid Rewards® Premier Credit Card and the Southwest Rapid Rewards® Priority Card have expired.
 Learn more about the current offers here.

 It’s that time of year again.
 People are starting to think about their plans for the Southwest Companion Pass in 2019 and many more are thinking about how they can earn it early next year.
 Before we dive into that, let’s talk about the new welcome bonus.